johannst/dynld/01_hello_dynld/README.md

     ...
 ```

-Using `gdb` to break on the first instruction (`starti`) and printing the
-backtrace (`bt`) it can be seen that the control first is passed to the
+With the use of `gdb` it can be easily verified that the control is first
-dynamic linker `ld-linux-x86.so.2` rather than to the user program.
+passed to the dynamic linker and not the user program.
+This is shown by
+stopping at the first instruction of the new process (`starti`) and examining
+the backtrace (`bt`).
+Where `ld-linux-x86-64.so` is the dynamic linker as shown
+in the `.interp` section above.
 ```bash
 gdb -q --batch -ex 'starti' -ex 'bt' ./main